Marketing

 4. Embed KPIs Across Dashboards

 Integrate visibility metrics into dashboards tracking brand health, pipeline, and customer engagement.
-This helps teams connect AI influence with measurable business outcomes.
+This helps teams connect AI influence with revenue and deal velocity.

 5. Run Visibility as an Always-On Program